AdguardTeam/KnowledgeBase/docs/adguard-for-android/solving-problems/low-level-settings.md

 #### Detect Samsung Pay

-If this is enabled, AdGuard protection will be paused while Samsung Pay is in use.
+If this setting is enabled, AdGuard protection will be paused while Samsung Pay is in use.
 Korean users require this feature as they experience [issues with Samsung Pay](/adguard-for-android/solving-problems/samsungpay-with-adguard-in-south-korea) when AdGuard is enabled.